Ana de Jesús: Literary work

 When she left for Europe, Fr.
 Jerome Gratian encouraged Ana de Jesus to write.
 She wrote about the foundation of the Carmelite convent in Granada and about her trip to Paris.
 The poems of Ana de Jesús do not have as much relevance as her statements, writings, records and correspondence.
 There are barely any autographed writings, if not copies.
 Some of her writings have disappeared.
-She states in her writings that she has a religious mission: to propagate Teresian reform out of Spain, and she must do so by God’s will.
-So, she will travel outside of the convent… always following the divine mandate.
+She states in her writings that she has a religious mission: to propagate Teresian reform out of Spain, and she must do so by God's will.
+So, she will travel outside of the convent... always following the divine mandate.
 Her letters demonstrate a woman who knows how to attend to the material needs necessary to expand the order.
 This is the reason why she leaves the convent and dedicates the rest of her life to this work.

 She has left behind a great amount of letters and documents but the letters written to her by Mother Teresa of Avila were burnt, by her, after being instructed to do so by Teresa herself, in those years they had problems with the Calced Carmelites.
 Ana remembers this with pain in 1597.

-There are 53 conserved letters, from 1590-1621.
+There are 53 conserved letters, from 1590 to 1621.
 They encompass all of her religious life, from her becoming a prioress to a few days before her death.
 They are of great historical value because they reference many diverse people during that time.
 These letters contain different content depending on who they were sent to; like those sent to Fr.
 Diego of Gueverra from those sent to Sor Beatriz of the Conception.
-The first of these letters talk about the monastic foundations, spiritual advice, problems with the edition of his book Libro de Job or the translation to flamenco of Saint Teresa’s writings; the second of these letters has a more intimate and personal tone, she writes her emotions, her suffering in the distance that separates them or about her health problems.
+The first of these letters talk about the monastic foundations, spiritual advice, problems with the edition of his book Libro de Job or the translation to flamenco of Saint Teresa's writings; the second of these letters has a more intimate and personal tone, she writes her emotions, her suffering in the distance that separates them or about her health problems.